Website design and usability

 Link colours - active and followed hyperlink colours should be left at (or at least close to) the standard settings.

-The number one cause of page bloat - avoid adding graphics just to "to jazz things up" and remember some people (particularly the disabled) will browse with images turned off.
+Avoid adding graphics just to "to jazz things up" they should have a clear purpose, and remember some people (particularly the disabled) will browse with images turned off.

 Interlaced GIFs give the effect of the image being continuously redrawn at a higher and higher resolution.
 The files for these images are actually larger than for the equivalent GIF, and take longer to load.